Skip to content

 base /gpfs1/sw/rh9/pkgs/miniforge/25.11.0-1

-For each environment path listed, check where the installed packages came from:
+For each environment path listed (ignoring the base Miniforge environment), check where the installed packages came from:

 $ conda list --explicit --prefix /users/x/y/myNetID/.conda/envs/myenv | grep anaconda.com